Baviganesh/Baviganesh/README.md

 📞 Contact

-If you have any questions or would like to connect, feel free to reach out to me on LinkedIn.
+If you have any questions or would like to connect, feel free to reach out to me on LinkedIn[LinkedIn](https://www.linkedin.com/in/bavithra-ganesan-43660475/)

 Thanks for stopping by!
 I'm excited to see what the future holds for the intersection of banking and artificial intelligence.